 Field Name Description NAME (#.01) This should be a namespaced set of 3 to 30 uppercase letters.
 MENU TEXT (#1) Since there is never a menu prompt for a server option, this field should instead contain an accurate description of what this server option does, as it is used by the server request in error messages, bulletins, and MailMan replies.
 It should be 3 to 50 characters in length.
-OUT OF ORDER MESSAGE (#2) If this field contains between 1 and 80 characters of text, the server option is placed "out of order" and will not be activated by a server request.
+OUT OF ORDER MESSAGE (#2) If this field contains between 1 and 80 characters of text, the

+Field Name Description server option is placed "out of order" and is not activated by a server request.
 The message itself is included in bulletins or MailMan replies that report the failure.
 LOCK (#3) Since server options have no online user associated with them, the existence of a lock in this field prevents the execution of a server option, much like an OUT OF ORDER MESSAGE.
 The user for all server options is the PostMaster.
 The originator of a server request is recorded, however, in the return address variable.
-DESCRIPTION (#3.5) This word-processing field should contain an extensive description of the server option intended for the local Site Manager and IRM staff.
+DESCRIPTION (#3.5) This word-processing field should contain an extensive description of the server option intended for the local site manager and system administrators.
 The description should include an exact description of what the server option does and the resources it requires.
 PRIORITY (#3.8) This field determines the priority at which the server option runs.
-TIMES/DAYS PROHIBITED (#3.91) This multiple allows the local IRM staff to control the days and times during which the server request is honored.
+TIMES/DAYS PROHIBITED (#3.91) Multiple This Multiple allows the local system administrators to control the days and times during which the server request is honored.
 If data is entered that prevents the server option from being honored immediately, the software determines the next available time slice that is not prohibited and queues the request for that time.
-Server options that are marked "R" for Run Immediately in the SERVER ACTION field are instead queued to run at the next non-prohibited time period.
-TYPE (#4) This field must always contain the code " s " for server-type option or the request will be denied and an error will result.
-EXIT ACTION (#15) The M code stored in this field is executed just before the server option exits. fuly 1995 Kernel 203
+Server options that are marked R for Run Immediately in the SERVER ACTION field are instead queued to run at the next non-prohibited time period.
+TYPE (#4) This field must always contain the code " s " for server-type option or the request is denied and an error results.
+EXIT ACTION (#15) The M code stored in this field is executed just before the server option exits.
+ENTRY ACTION (#20) The M code in this field is executed if the server request is honored.
+If, as with other options, the variable XQUIT exists after the Entry Action is executed, the request is terminated at that point and an error is generated.
+ROUTINE (#25) If there is a routine name in this field in any of the following forms, the routine is run: ROUTINE ^ROUTINE TAG^ROUTINE.
+HEADER (#26) This field of M code is executed, if it exists.
+SERVER BULLETIN (#220) This field is a pointer to the BULLETIN (#3.6) file; it indicates the bulletin to use to notify the local mail group of a server request on their system.
+If there is no bulletin entered in this field, the default bulletin XQSERVER is used.
+Unless there are pressing reasons to do otherwise, it is recommended that the default bulletin XQSERVER be used by leaving the SERVER BULLETIN field blank.
+If the mail groups pointed to by XQSERVER (or the bulletin pointed to in this field) do not contain an active user (i.e., a user